brefphp/bref/docs/news/02-bref-2.0.md

     deploymentMethod: direct
 ```

-In Bref v2, this option will be enabled by default ([#1395](https://github.com/brefphp/bref/pull/1395)).
+In Bref v2, this option is enabled by default ([#1395](https://github.com/brefphp/bref/pull/1395)).
 If the option was already set in your `serverless.yml`, you can remove it (or leave it).
 If it wasn't, your deployments should be about twice faster.

 ## Simpler CLI commands